allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Encourage or engage in conflicts that undermine the code of conduct.
     * Escalate existing conflicts that jeopardize the group project.
     * Disregard or refuse to resolve an existing conflict that has been brought to their attention.
-    * Spreading the conflict to outside of the group and into the class sessions.
+    * Spread the conflict to outside of the group and into the class sessions.
+    * Avoid conflicts until they become larger than they need to be.

 ## Infractions